vansjyo/Co-Op-Management-System/README.md

 - This repository was created and currently maintained by @[salman-bhai](https://github.com/salman-bhai).

 ## Concepts to be learned:
-* Website Designing, html, css, Javascript
+* Website Designing, HTML, CSS, Javascript
 * Backend: Django/ RoR

 ## Final output: